macCesar/purgeTSS/configuring-guide.md

 ```

 ## Customizing Colors
-Customizing the color palette for your project.
+Customizing the color palette for your project with the `colors` utilities.

 ### Nested object syntax
 You can define your colors as a simple list of key-value pairs, or using a nested object notation where the nested keys are added to the base color name as modifiers